 If the dealer’s “up card” is an Ace, a player may buy insurance, which is a bet of one-half of a player’s original wager.
 Insurance is the same as betting that the dealer has a ten-value card in the dealer’s face down card making blackjack.
 All winning insurance wagers pay 2 to 1.

 Lucky Lucky is based on the player’s first two cards and the dealer’s up card.
 You must place a Blackjack bet in order to play the Lucky Lucky side bet.
-To play Lucky Lucky, a minimum bet of $1 (maximum bet of $25) is placed in the designated are on the table.
+To play Lucky Lucky, a minimum bet of $1 (maximum bet of $25) is placed in the designated area on the table.
 The dealer will deal the cards as normal.
-A player winds when the following combination of three cards are present.
+A player wins when the following combination of three cards are present.
 This is an optional bet made by the player and does not affect regular Blackjack play.
 Payouts:

 - 20 or 19 total – 2 to 1

 - 21 total – 3 to 1

 Triple 7’s is a simple optional side bet ($1) located above each main betting square.
 A player wins if the first card of the original two cards dealt is a 7.
 The payouts increase if a combination of 7’s or more are showing along with the dealer’s up card.
 This is an optional bet made by the player and does not affect the regular Blackjack play.
 Payouts:

 - One 7 (first of the original cards is a 7) – $3

 - 3 Suited 7’s – $5,000